PSNAppz/Serverless-AI/README.md

 # Serverless-AI
-Sample AI application using AWS sagemaker and AWS Lambda
+AI application API(FastAPI) deployment using AWS sagemaker and AWS Lambda with Magnum for ASGI